 Like with most other clays, you don’t need a huge glob of Baxter of California’s Clay Pomade to get your desired style and to hold it in place.
 You’ll maintain somewhat of a wet look if you apply it to wet hair – but not a high gloss, mind you – while applying it to dry hair helps you to achieve a natural, smooth appearance.

 - Great for taming unruly hair

-Good luck finding a company that’s committed to natural and organic ingredients and products as much as Seven Potions.
+Good luck finding a company that’s as committed to natural and organic ingredients and products as Seven Potions.
 Simply put, they develop natural men’s grooming products that work, not the least of which is their Hair Styling Clay For Men.

 What you won’t find in the Seven Potions Hair Styling Clay are parabens, PEGs, silicones, synthetic fragrances, colorants, or any of the other synthetic stuff you’ll find in many other grooming products.
 What you will discover is a superb clay that provides a high and flexible hold that lasts the day.

 Better yet, your hair looks natural, which you might expect.

 The water-based Seven Potions Hair Clay provides a matte finish with no shine.
 It’s a true matte finish, as advertised, not an “almost-matte” finish that you get with lesser-quality hair clays.